ericpopivker/.NET-Fiddle-Language-Template/README.md

 For Web Framwork like NancyFX you would add:

 - DotNetFiddle.NancyFx - NancyFxCodeHelper.cs and supporting classes.
 Can be using CSharpCodeHelper internally.
 - DotNetFiddle.NancyFx.Tests - automated tests.
-Probably a little different then for CSharp Console
+Probably a bit different than for CSharp Console
 - DotNetFiddle.NancyFx.Web - probably not needed as long as NancyFx uses C# and Razor